LinkedInLearning/spring-spring-integration-2848253/README.md

 1. From IDEA Welcome screen, select **Open or Import**
 2. Choose the root directory of your newly cloned repository: `spring-spring-integration-28748253`
+3. Within IntelliJ, make sure your Project SDK is set to Java 1.8 or higher.
+(File > Project Structure)
 3. From the Project View, context-click on the file `dashboard/pom.xml`
 4. Select **+ Add as Maven project**.
 This will cause project dependencies to download from the internet.
 Minimize the resulting Maven view pane if you wish.
 5. Context-click on the file `dashboard/src/main/java/com.lil.springintegration.DashboardApplication.java`
 6. Select **Run**
-7. Open the app in your browser at `http://localhost:9090`
+7. Open the application in your browser at `http://localhost:9090`

 ### Run from Command Line